SoriaFN/Microglia_tools/README.md

 # Microglia_tools
 ImageJ macros to analyse microglial cells in live or fixed tissue.
+(Please cite this repo if you use these scripts in your paper).

 *This is work in progress.
 Some scripts need to be merged, and some need further testing.*